nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * To edit the patient's emergency contact, provide the index of the emergency contact to edit under `ec/EMERGENCY_CONTACT_INDEX` and at least one of the emergency contact fields.
 * When editing tags, all the existing tags of the person will be removed.
 You will have to re-enter pre-existing tags if you wish to preserve them.

-[//]: # (* An emergency contact is considered a duplicate if it has the same `EMERGENCY_CONTACT_PHONE` as another emergency contact.)

-[//]: # (You should not edit an emergency contact to have the same phone number as another emergency contact of the same patient to prevent unexpected app behavior.)

-[//]: # (* If you edit an emergency contact to have the same name, phone and relationship as another emergency contact of the same patient, this is considered a duplicate emergency contact and will be automatically removed from the list.)

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can remove all of a person’s existing tags by typing `t/` without specifying any tags after it.
 </div>